kevin-cazal/draft-camp-dj/DJ/part1_starter/workshop/detailed.md

 **Real-world example**: A light switch:
 - Position: on the wall (specific location)
-- Label: maybe "Lights" written on it
+- Label: maybe "Kitchen Light" or "Living Room Light" written on it
 - Action: turns lights on/off when pressed

 ### Step 3 (A): Creating Buttons with createButton()